-The Trump Organization’s dealings in Moscow have attracted added attention due to the U.S. intelligence community’s conclusion Russian President Vladimir Putin interfered in the 2016 presidential election to help Trump.
-The president has repeatedly denied he colluded with Russia and has called Mueller’s probe a politically motivated “witch hunt.”
+The Trump Organization’s dealings in Moscow have attracted added attention given the U.S. intelligence community’s conclusion that Russian President Vladimir Putin interfered in the 2016 presidential election to help Trump.
+The president has repeatedly denied that he colluded with Russia and has called Mueller’s probe a politically motivated “witch hunt.”
 Messages obtained by the government show Cohen reached out to Putin’s office for help as he pursued the Moscow project.
 He initially said the Russian government did not respond to his overtures, but Mueller’s charging documents said Cohen did receive a response from Putin’s government.

 “On or about January 20, 2016, COHEN received an email from the personal assistant to Russian Official 1 (“Assistant 1”), stating that she had been trying to reach COHEN and requesting that he call her using a Moscow-based phone number she provided,” Mueller wrote.

 According to Mueller, Cohen and the official’s assistant spoke for “approximately 20 minutes” and he “requested assistance in moving the project forward, both in securing land to build the proposed tower and financing the construction.”
 Mueller said Felix Sater, a developer who was working on the project with Cohen, subsequently followed up.